 10. Canva [Get Canva]

-To drive more engagement on your social media channels, you can use Canva to create compelling images and graphics that relate to your products or business.
-Canva is a good tool to use if you have little or no experience using a more robust tool like Photoshop.
+To drive more engagement on your social media channels, you can use Canva to create compelling images and graphics related to your products or business.
+Canva is an excellent tool to use if you have little or no experience using a more robust tool like Photoshop.

 11. Sketch [Get Sketch]